 - Unreasonable behaviour

-Apart from five years’ separation, all other grounds require some form of co-operation from your estranged spouse which could often lead to delay in the divorce process.
+Apart from five years of separation, all other grounds require some form of cooperation from your estranged spouse which could often lead to a delay in the divorce process.
 Further, adultery and unreasonable behaviour require blame to be attributed to one spouse, often resulting in unnecessary hostility and resentment.

 A marriage breakdown is already a difficult period and the welcome change to the divorce law regulations should aid parties with their separation, as opposed to creating further animosity.

 In April 2022, much-awaited divorce law provisions come into force.
 This new Divorce, Dissolution and Separation Act 2020, brings about desperate modernisation of the current law.

 The new guidelines will allow couples to divorce without assigning blame.
 It’s the biggest shake-up to divorce law provisions for more than 50 years.